Rooting trees¶

 Compare MAD rootings¶

-One of the real strengths of the MAD approach is that it not only finds the best edge on which to root a tree, but it also reports scores for all alternative rootings, and how much better one is than another.
-This is returned for each edge on the tree as a "MAD" and "MAD_root_prob" score.
+This is one of the real strengths of the MAD approach: it not only finds the best edge on which to root a tree, but it also reports scores for all alternative rootings, and how much better one is than another.
+You can examine this data stored inside the returned ToyTree object.
+This is returned for each edge on the tree as a "MAD" and "MAD_root_prob" score feature.
 For example, in the tree below, the MAD score for the correct root position is 0.0, indicating that the tree is perfectly ultrametric when rooted at this position.
 The MAD rooting function correctly infers that this is the best root position, and assigns it as the root.
 The MAD_root_prob for this edge is 0.20 (the same probability is assigned to nodes 5 and 7, since they share edge on which the root node is placed.
 As we saw above, the global `root_ambiguity_index' for this rooting was 0.0, meaning that the 0.201 probability for this placement is significantly better than the 0.15 root probability for the next highest scoring edge.

 # get a rooted tree with MAD scores stored as features